cmb84scd/fact-sorter/README.md

-# Eventbus Learning
+# Fact Sorter

-A project to help me better understand how AWS Eventbuses work including how create one and connect other services to it.
+A project to sort facts using AWS lambdas and an event bus.
+Created as part of my learning to help me better understand how to use event buses.